 Wouldn't it be great if you could write your own rules?

-An operational safety case (OSC) is a process which allows you to gain an exemption from the regulations which govern drone/ UAV/ UAS operations.
+An operational safety case (OSC) is a process which allows you to gain an exemption from the regulations which govern drone/UAV/UAS operations.
 An OSC allows you as the operator to write your own rules, however the exemption will only be granted if you can prove you can operate safely.
-To apply for an OSC you will need to write a 3 volume operations manual in accordance with the guidelines in the CAA's CAP722 document, and present sufficient safety arguments and mitigation's to satisfy the CAA that risks are tolerable
+To apply for an OSC you will need to write a three volume Operations Manual in accordance with the guidelines in the CAA's CAP722 document.
+You will also need to present sufficient safety arguments and mitigations to satisfy the CAA that the risks are tolerable.

 What can i apply for?